fdcastel/Proxmox-Automation/README.md

 All [previous workarounds](docker-zfs-legacy.md) should be considered deprecated.

-Starting with Proxmox VE 8.1 the [`new-ct.sh`](new-ct.sh) script will always assume `--no-docker-volume`, never creating the workaround volume needed for previous Proxmox VE versions (see below).
+Starting with Proxmox VE 8.1 the [`new-ct.sh`](new-ct.sh) script will always assume `--no-docker-volume`, never creating the workaround volume needed for previous Proxmox VE versions.